 We call this “pre-training” – practice the behavior before you need the pup to use it.
 It is much easier to learn in a calm and controlled environment.
 It works the same way for you and your puppy!

-Another common scenario when we see excited pee is when guests arrive.
+Another common scenario when excited puppy pee happens is when guests arrive.
 New humans entering the house are very exciting for young puppies.
-New smells, new faces and the humans seem pretty excited too!
+New smells, new faces, and the humans seem pretty excited too!

 A cute puppy is as hard for your guests to resist as it is for you!
 But when guests arrive excited and immediately start talking, bending over, and petting your overstimulated pup, they actually reinforce the very behavior you are trying to change!